gboeing/ppde642/syllabus/readme.md

 # Learning Objectives

   - Understand the nature and applications of urban analytics and urban science
-  - Write code to organize, analyze, and visualize urban data
+  - Write code to collect, organize, analyze, and visualize urban data
   - Model and analyze urban networks
   - Train and interpret urban models